chandusayhi/chandusayhi/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/chandusayhi/]()

-- 💬 Ask me about Python, Machine Learning  :)
+- 💬 Ask me about React.JS, REDUX  :)

 - 💬 Ask me about Responsive Web Pages  :)